CRC: Fully General Model of Confidential Remote Computing: Conclusions Insights Gained

 \subsection{Lesson III: Role of enclaves and verification in secure computing}

 Enclave technology can help verify remotely that a given piece of code purported to have run indeed did run.
 In this manner, trusted hardware generates evidence for an attestation process.

-The actual behaviour of the code however, that is whether it matches its expected security properties, is a question for verification technologies.
+However, the actual behaviour of the code, whether it matches its expected security properties, is a question for verification technologies.
 In other words, formal verification technology helps prove that a piece of code does what it is supposed to do.
+These two steps are ideally both necessary and not here to replace one another.
+While designing the enclave applications, partitioning can give enclave developers an opportunity to enable verification of the code base.
+For example, migrating the security-critical parts into the isolated memory can allow this.
+Design choices, unnecessarily large code base, and poor partitioning would ruin this chance.
+Interested readers are referred to the earlier publications~\cite{Kucuk2016},~\cite{kuccuk2019managing}, and Section~\ref{sec:xchart}.